acotty/CB_GDBMI_PLUGIN/Readme.md

 # OUTSTANDING ITEMS

 ## High Priority
-1. Fix broken items in the list .
+1. Fix broken items in the list.
+So far they are:
     a) CPU Registers
+        - initial view on showing registers - done 27MAR2022
+        - initial view on running app with registers dialog showing
+        - update on step like existing GDB
     b) Memory dump
     c) Memory view
     d) Disable break point